Privacy Hub

 (a) CREDIT REFERENCE AGENCY PROCESSING

-As a credit reference agency, we receive personal data about you that is part of, derived from or used in credit activity.
+As a CRA, we receive personal data about you that is part of, derived from or otherwise used in credit activity.

-Equifax might receive information such as your name, address and date of birth when you apply for a loan or credit card.
+1. Equifax is sent information, such as your name, address and date of birth, that you have provided when you have applied for a loan or credit card from a lender, such as a bank.

-We will match this to data we already hold and return information relevant to your financial standing.
+2. We match this data to information we already hold and return information relevant to your financial circumstances to the lender.

-Should you be accepted, Equifax may then receive information about how you manage your repayments, including if you have missed a payment or if you are subject to any county court judgements.
+4. If you are accepted for the loan or credit card, Equifax may then receive information on an ongoing basis from the lender about how you are managing your repayments, including if you miss any payments or if you are subject to any county court judgments (CCJs).

-This in turn supplements the information we already hold and creates a more complete view of your financial standing, which can be shared with other lenders.
+5. This adds to the information we already hold about you and creates a more complete view of your financial circumstances, which can be shared with other lenders.

-• Credit reporting and affordability checks (for example, information related to your financial standing guides lenders as to whether to accept your application for a loan or credit card)
+• Credit reporting and affordability checks (for example, information related to your financial circumstances guides lenders as to whether to accept your application for a loan or credit card)

 • Verifying data like your identity, your age, where you live, and preventing and detecting criminal activity, fraud and money laundering